ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ## User Journeys

 ### UploadContext Creation
-A Data Steward makes a call to the UOS to create a new `UploadContext`, specifying the ID(s) of the user(s) who will upload files.
+A Data Steward makes a call to the UOS to create a new `UploadContext`.
 The UOS calls the UCS's `POST /contexts` endpoint to create the actual `UploadContext` with the state set to `OPEN`.
 The UCS issues an outbox event, which is consumed by the Work Package Service.
 The CRS also gets this outbox event, but ignores it.
-The CRS only cares if an `UploadContext` is *deleted* or *closed*, and in both cases revokes any linked claims.
+The CRS only cares if an `UploadContext` is *deleted*, in which case it revokes any linked claims.

+> Actually deleting `UploadContext`s is probably a rare occasion, not the norm.

+The UOS receives the new `UploadContext` ID from the UCS and returns it to the Data Steward.
+The Data Steward then calls the UOS endpoint `POST /access`, supplying the user ID and context ID, plus any other required data, such as access expiry.

-Finally, the UOS makes subsequent calls to the CRS to award upload claims to the user(s) for the given `UploadContext` (specified by ID).
+Finally, the UOS makes a call to the CRS to award an upload claim to the user for the given `UploadContext` (specified by ID).
 Without this claim, the user cannot create a work package or upload files.
+If the UOS determines that the `UploadContext` does not exist, it returns an error.
+It might do this through querying the UCS or by maintaining a record of context IDs in its own database.

 ### UploadContext Update
 Users are only allowed to make the initial change from `OPEN` to `LOCKED`.
 Only Data